wikimedia/wikimedia-fundraising-dev/README.md

         scp -p -P 29418 ${GIT_REVIEW_USER}@gerrit.wikimedia.org:hooks/commit-msg \
         "dev-images/.git/hooks/"
     cd dev-images
-    git review -d 635361
+    git review -d 663294

-You should then be able to build the images for payments and the centralized logger, as follows (from the dev-images directory):
+You should then be able to build the images for payments, civicrm and the centralized logger, as follows (from the dev-images directory):

     docker-pkg -c dockerfiles/config.yaml build --no-pull \
         --select 'docker-registry.wikimedia.org/dev/fundraising*:*' dockerfiles/